pratch/MobiHoc-2018/student-travel-grants.md

 It should be noted that an applicant is eligible to receive only one award during SICE2020.

-Application deadline for STGA-SICE2020: **Wednesday, July 1, 2020**
+<del>Application deadline for STGA-SICE2020: **Wednesday, July 1, 2020**</del>

 ### Award results

-Award recipients will be selected by our committee based on the paper quality.
+<del>Award recipients will be selected by our committee based on the paper quality.
 The finalists will be notified four weeks before the conference.
 Each finalist is asked to send a copy of student ID at this point.
-The top three winners will receive the following prizes at the closing ceremony:
+The top three winners will receive the following prizes at the closing ceremony:</del>

 - 1st winner – a cash prize of JPY50,000
 - 2nd winner – a cash prize of JPY50,000